 Homemade limewash is easy enough to make for those on a budget, however, you can save a lot of time by purchasing it ready-made.
 You can also add natural earth dyes to limewash to give it a little color.
 The Old World look achieved by painting your brick with limewash is beautiful as well as long-lasting.

-Historically limewash has been used to protect brick and other porous surfaces like Adobe and clay from the elements.
+Historically limewash has been used to protect brick and other porous surfaces like adobe bricks and clay from the elements.
 It protects against the ravages of wind, and rain while giving old, tired looking bricks a brand new appearance.

 Limewash is commercially available and you can get it in colors although the palette is limited to earth tones: browns, greys, beiges.
 This is because the colors used are also natural, coming from the earth.
 Limewash has a patina to it that ages well and the look itself is timeless.